Rorywork/pokemon-master/README.md

 * Google Chrome
 * Apple Safari
 * Microsoft Edge
-* Internet Explorer - I found with Internet Explorer my application does not work and has a lot of bugs, It is proposed that in version 2 I will try to build a version which is compatible with Internet Explorer.
-However as Internet Explorer is being phased out by more modern operating systems I am okay with it not being IE compatible for now.
+* Internet Explorer - I found with Internet Explorer my application does not work and has a lot of bugs, It is proposed that in version 2 I will try to build a version that is compatible with Internet Explorer.
+However, as Internet Explorer is being phased out by more modern operating systems I am okay with it not being IE compatible for now.

 #### Devices Tested